xyproto/algernon/README.md

 hc:SetUserAgent(string)

 // Perform a HTTP GET request.
 First comes the URL, then an optional table with
-// URL paramets, then an optional table with HTTP headers. hc:Get(string, [table], [table]) -> string
+// URL parameters, then an optional table with HTTP headers. hc:Get(string, [table], [table]) -> string

 // Perform a HTTP POST request.
-It's the same arguments as for hc:Get, except
+It's the same arguments as for `Get`, except
 // the fourth optional argument is the POST body. hc:Post(string, [table], [table], [string]) -> string

-// Like hc:Get, except the first argument is the HTTP method (like "PUT") hc:Do(string, string, [table], [table]) -> string
+// Like `Get`, except the first argument is the HTTP method (like "PUT") hc:Do(string, string, [table], [table]) -> string

 // Shorthand for HTTPClient():Get()